Skip to main content

 Why Twilio is usually the default

-Twilio is a practical default because it combines wide country coverage, strong deliverability, good documentation, and support for the compliance work required in North America.
+Twilio is a practical default because it combines wide country coverage, strong deliverability, good documentation, and a strong fit for the toll-free compliance path EMR now helps agencies complete.

 • Local and toll-free numbers